HarvardURC/LineFollower/build_directions.md

 Steps
 ------

 We encourage you to read through all the steps before you start.
-It's a good idea to test the sensors and motors separately before putting them together!
+It's a good idea to test the sensors and motors separately before putting them together!You can find datasheets for all the parts by clicking on the links above.
 - Construct gearbox (instructions on box)
 - Attach wheels and battery holder to gearbox
 - You can program in the teensy using the Arduino IDE.
 (Install here: https://www.arduino.cc/en/Main/Software)